Passing the Torch: Wos Resigns!! Brajer Appointed!

 More to come….

-Posted on August 5, 2015, in "Single State Agency", Accountability, Budget, DHHS, DHHS Press Release, Division of Medical Assistance, Health Care Providers and Services, Media, Medicaid, Medicaid Budget, Medicaid Reform, NC, North Carolina and tagged Aldona Wos, Brajer, DHHS, Division of Medical Assistance, DMA, Governor McCrory, LipoScience, McCrory, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Services, medical technology executive, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Pat McCrory, Rick Brajer, Secretary DHHS, Secretary of Department of Health and Human Services, Secretary of Transportation, Secretary Wos, Wos, Wos resigns.
+Posted on August 5, 2015, in "Single State Agency", Accountability, Budget, DHHS Press Release, Division of Medical Assistance, Health Care Providers and Services, Media, Medicaid, Medicaid Budget, Medicaid Reform, NC, NC DHHS, North Carolina and tagged Aldona Wos, Brajer, Division of Medical Assistance, DMA, Governor McCrory, LipoScience, McCrory, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Services, medical technology executive, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Pat McCrory, Rick Brajer, Secretary DHHS, Secretary of Department of Health and Human Services, Secretary of Transportation, Secretary Wos, Wos, Wos resigns.
 Bookmark the permalink.
 2 Comments.